 When is the Academy?

-The Citizen Academy meets on Wednesday evenings, beginning at 6 pm and ending at approximately 8 pm (some classes may run passed 8 pm).
-The Academy runs for nine (9) weeks and is held at the Mayfield Heights Police Department.
+The 2024 Citizen Academy meets for eight weeks on Wednesday evenings beginning April 3, 2024, from 6 pm to 8 pm (some classes may run past 8 pm).
+The Academy is held at the Mayfield Heights Police Department.
 The Citizens Academy does require a time commitment from the student.
 Any attendee who misses more than one (1) session may not be eligible to graduate.
 There is no cost to the attendee.
 Casual clothes are recommended, and Academy Polo shirts will be provided.